AvePoint/cloud-grouphub-samples/README.md

 * "Hubs" allow users to create collections of groups based on filters, tags, or manual selection for easy future access
 * Leverage native Office 365 Groups provisioning or Cloud Governance’s Groups provisioning from directly within GroupHub
 * Administrators can configure native Office 365 Groups management settings without the need for PowerShell

+Filtering the list of Office 365 Groups by tags, allowing multiple conditions to be defined, creates a powerful way for users to find exactly what they need.

 # Avepoint-group-hub-samples
 A sample solution shows the approach using the AvePoint Group Hub client sdk to interact with Group Hub Service.